akka/akka/docs/src/main/paradox/scala/http/client-side/connection-level.md

 ## Request-Response Cycle

-Once the connection flow has been materialized it is ready to consume `HttpRequest` instances from the source it is attached to.
+Once the connection flow has been materialized it is ready to consume @unidoc[HttpRequest] instances from the source it is attached to.
 Each request is sent across the connection and incoming responses dispatched to the downstream pipeline.
 Of course and as always, back-pressure is adequately maintained across all parts of the connection.
 This means that, if the downstream pipeline consuming the HTTP responses is slow, the request source will